vivaria/edisonrul.ing/docs/source/cards/v/variety-comes-out.md

 ### Card Rulings

-●Returning the Synchro Monster to the Extra Deck is a cost.
+*   Returning the Synchro Monster to the Extra Deck is a cost.
-●You target the Tuner monster●If the Level of the Synchro Monster you returned was being modified, you refer to the modified Level in choosing targets.
+*   You target the Tuner monster●If the Level of the Synchro Monster you returned was being modified, you refer to the modified Level in choosing targets.